Disney’s All-Star Music Resort Review

 And while the rooms have recently been refurbished, you will have to walk outdoors to access them.
 While this isn’t necessarily a huge deal, you’ll want to plan how to handle inclement weather in advance.

-The last thing you’ll want is to come back from a theme park in the pouring rain and have to walk to Country Fair to return to your room.
+The last thing you’ll want is to come back from a theme park in the pouring rain and have to walk to the Country Fair to return to your room.
 So don’t forget to pack plenty of ponchos.
 It rains often in Florida.

 Final Thoughts